By Astrid Bowden

 3.4 Caves of Monteverde

 Monteverde, a hillside neighborhood not far from the center of Rome harbors secrets just beneath its foundation.
-A vast network of underground quarries was discovered in October of 2013 while archeologists were in search of the lost Jewish catacombs of Monteverde.
+A vast network of underground quarries was formally discovered in October of 2013 by Roma Sotterranea but was known by a few as it resided just behind a set of doors in a car garage.
+It was discovered while archeologists were in search of the lost Jewish catacombs of Monteverde.
 Speleologists first entered by drilling a 23m shaft in the tufa and descending through ropes, later discovering an opening in an existing garage allowing for repeat visits and thorough mapping of the entire system.

 This map is a section of the quarry overlain by the map of the above-ground streets and buildings.
 It is a great way to visualize how large these quarries are.
 It is known that the halls are up to 90 meters in length, 30-40 meters wide and about 7 meters high making up an area of approximately 150,000 square meters, all beginning around 20m below ground surface (Lanzini).
 These are not natural caves, and instead are the product of extensive quarrying which took place up until the early 1900s by explosives.
 Since then, the caves have been used for many different functions throughout time including air raid shelters during the last world war.
 This is evidenced by the existence of defensive walls immediately at the entrance to protect people in the caves from the shock of the bombs.
 The residents of each time period also left many artifacts mostly comprised of rudimentary ceramic dishes and silverware.